stevenstetzler/stevenstetzler.github.io/psr_obs/computer.md

 ```sh
 ssh -Y uvastudent@146.88.5.35 -p 2221
 ```
 says "take me to the user uvastudent on the computer 146.88.5.35 via port 2221 which will send me to node 1 of the computer".
 Let's connect to the first LWA computing node using the previous command.
 You will be prompted for a password.
-Use **psr_obs_group**.

-# Using the Command Line
+## Using the Command Line

 ### Navigation
 Once logged in, you will be presented to a shell, similar to your own.
 We're going to explore what's on this computer by using textual commands.
 To execute a command, you type its name followed by the 'Enter' key to execute it.
 Type `ls` to **list** what is in the current directory.
 You should see two items: `examples.desktop` and `uva_students`.
 Type `ls uva_students` to **list** the contents of the `uva_students` folder.
 Type `cd` to **change directory** into `uva_students`, which moves you into the folder.
 Type `ls` again to **list** what's in this directory.
 You should see another folder called `sgs7cr`.
 This is a folder I made for myself.  **Make** a **directory** by typing `mkdir <your_id>`, where <your_id> is replaced with your id.
 Type `ls` again to confirm your new folder was made. **Change directory** into the folder you just made by typing `cd <your_id>`.
 Type `pwd` to **print** the **working directory**.
 It should output `/home/uvastudent/uva_students/sgs7cr`.
 Type `cd ~` to return to the home directory, which is where you started from.
 Type `pwd` again and notice that you are in the `/home/uvastudent` folder.
 The `~` is just a placeholder for the folder `/home/uvastudent`.